craig-willis/documentation/user-manual.md

 ## Introduction

 The ARPA-E TERRA program aims to stimulate technical advances in high-throughput phenotyping of energy crops in the field.
-A central part of the program is providing a core reference dataset to facilitate the development of new analytical methods.
+A central component of the program is the creation of a core reference dataset to facilitate the development of new analytical methods.
 The TERRA-REF dataset includes:

 * Raw output from sensors deployed on Lemnatec field and greenhouse systems
 * Fieldbooks and protocols